tappollo/booster/docs/internal-distribution.md

-And copy the value after SHA1, go to firestore console, in project settings under **Your apps**, **Add fingerprint** and paste in the SHA1 value you just copied.
+And copy the value after SHA1, go to firestore console, in project settings under **Your apps**, **Add fingerprint** paste in the SHA1 value you just copied.

-This step is required for accessing some firebase feature in the app like Phone Auth and Google SignIn.
+This step is required for accessing some firebase feature like Phone Auth and Google SignIn.

 ## Release build